wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 #### Final Thoughts
  ** "Of course, you always are bundling and unbundling.
 You can’t stand still..." ** - Jim Barksdale. <br/>
 There is a striking paradox in the technology business: The rich-get-richer and you get wiped out for not innovating.
-It's the deadliest sin. <br/>Safaricom's lack to scale M-PESA to 1.7 billion people unbanked is something between social activism & communism.
+It's the deadliest sin. <br/>Safaricom's failure to scale M-PESA to 1.7 billion unbanked people is something between social activism & communism.
 It hasn't captured the maximum value.
 These experiments are hard to re-run.
 Sometimes we are overwhelmed by our inability to do complex coordination and describe a future that is different from the present, but we should give it a shot.